New challenges make me feel excited

 I am a Tokyo native, and live with my husband, a daughter who is turning seven years old soon, and a small black dog.
 I majored in Law at my university and graduated with a Japanese legal certification (Shiho-shoshi), so my career path is not a typical one for a law graduate, as I became a finance professional.

 My career in finance started with a consulting company, Accenture, where I sharpened my critical thinking skills.
 Subsequently, I joined an electric components distribution company, RS Components, where I worked in a corporate planning role, before joining the commercial team as an e-commerce manager.
 Through that experience, I obtained a broader exposure to the business outside of working in a finance role.
 After that, I joined GE Capital Japan in a finance role for the consumer finance business, and then I moved to GE Capital APAC Regional headquarters, overseeing seven countries.
 During that period, I went through a number of business restructurings, business demerger, and a few business integrations.
-Prior to joining VFS in July 2015, I was working in the finance team at Amazon Japan’s fashion retail business unit.
+Prior to joining Volvo Financial Services in July 2015, I was working in the finance team at Amazon Japan’s fashion retail business unit.

 What gets you excited about coming to work each day?